 Other Shopping Areas:

-In the middle of Beijing Street, which begins at Duosenge Street and ends at East Kangang Street, there are various supermarkets and stores selling the daily necessaries as well as the other tourist commodities.
+In the middle of Beijing Street, which begins at Duosenge Street and ends at East Kangang Street, there are various supermarkets and stores selling the daily necessities as well as the other tourist commodities.
 This area is considered the commercial center of Lhasa.
 Yuthok Walking Street is a pedestrian street for shoppers.
 It offers many modern style clothing, as well as some local crafts.
-It is where most of Lhasa's youth do their shopping, and people watching.
+It is where most of Lhasa's youth do their shopping.

 If you need any shopping suggestions, please contact us.